 Metropolitan Council employees who are applying for positions which are, Safety Sensitive, supervisory/managerial; are located in Finance, Information Services (IS), Human Resources; or have access to financial records, files/databases, cash, vouchers, transit fare cards will be required to pass a criminal background check.

 Please note: Making false statement or withholding information (misrepresentation) may cause an applicant to be barred from consideration for the position.

-The Metropolitan Council is an Equal Opportunity/Affirmative Action Employer.
+The Metropolitan Council is an Equal Opportunity Employer of Minorities, Females, Protected Veterans, and Individuals with Disabilities.
 If you have a disability that requires accommodation during the selection process, please notify human resources at 612-349-7558.